Salma-Hashem/PythonPrograms/README.md

 # PythonPrograms
-Applets, Games, Programs etc. written in Python
+Games such as BlackJack and Pickup Sticks and other Programs written in Python